keptn-sandbox/statistics-service/README.md

 ## Delete in your Kubernetes cluster

-To delete a deployed *shipyard-controller*, use the files `deploy/pvc.yaml` and `deploy/service.yaml` from this repository and delete the Kubernetes resources:
+To delete a deployed *statistics-service*, use `deploy/service.yaml` from this repository and delete the Kubernetes resources:

 ```console
 kubectl delete -f deploy/service.yaml -n keptn